-Based on our current business plan and ability to get Twirla launched, we believe that our cash and cash equivalents as of March 31, 2020 will be sufficient to meet our projected operating requirements through the end of 2021.
-If the COVID-19 outbreak or other factors impact our current business plan or our ability to generate revenue from the launch of Twirla, we believe we have the ability to revise our commercial plans, including curtailing sales and marketing spending, to allow us to continue to fund our operations.
+Based on our current business plan and ability to get Twirla launched, we believe that our cash, cash equivalents and marketable securities as of September 30, 2020 will be sufficient to meet our projected operating requirements through the end of 2021.
+On October 2, 2020 we filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights, debt securities and units up to an aggregate amount of \$200.0 million (the "2020 Shelf Registration Statement").
+On October 14, 2020, the 2020 Shelf Registration Statement was declared effective by the SEC.
+If the COVID-19 pandemic or other factors impact our current business plan or our ability to generate revenue from the launch of Twirla, we believe we have the ability to revise our commercial plans, including curtailing sales and marketing spending, to allow us to continue to fund our operations.